 4) Where We Are Today: Reality vs Hype

 Modern multimodal models appear “general” because they perform well across many tasks.
-Pragmatically, however, organizations should treat them as advanced ANI: powerful pattern learners with limits in reliability and grounded reasoning.
-That mindset avoids overpromising and keeps teams focused on verifiable outcomes.
+Pragmatically, organizations should treat them as advanced ANI: powerful pattern learners with limits in reliability and grounded reasoning.
+This mindset avoids overpromising and keeps teams focused on verifiable outcomes.

 What’s working now?
-Your analysis in the MIT Generative AI ROI Report summary shows measurable gains in productivity, support resolution times, and developer efficiency using today’s systems—no AGI required.
-Likewise, cloud foundations covered in Cloud Computing Benefits for Businesses enable secure scaling of AI workloads and data governance.
+The Generative AI ROI analysis shows measurable gains in productivity, support resolution times, and developer efficiency using today’s systems—no AGI required.
+Likewise, foundations covered in Cloud Computing Benefits for Businesses enable secure scaling of AI workloads and data governance.

 Copilots draft content, summarize long threads, and suggest code or tests.
 The fastest wins come from embedding copilots into daily apps—email, docs, IDEs, CRM—paired with clear rules.
-For adoption playbooks and tool picks, your AI Copilots at Work and AI Productivity Tools posts are spot-on internal links for readers.
+For adoption playbooks and tool picks, see AI Copilots at Work and AI Productivity Tools.

 Retrieval-augmented analytics and natural-language BI let teams query data without complex SQL.
 Grounding model outputs in your own data reduces hallucinations and helps validate answers.
 The AGI vs ASI debate is less relevant here than consistent upstream data hygiene and access control.